syapse/javascript/README.md

     var superPower = new SuperPower();
     ```

-  - Use one `var` declaration for multiple variables and declare each variable on a newline.
+  - Developers may choose to use one `var` declaration or multiple `var` declarations for multiple variables, as they see fit.
+Multiple var statements makes it easier to intersperse `debugger` statements in between, but if several variables are concepually linked the readability benefit of declaring them altogether in a single var statement may outweight the ability to easily add `debugger` statements.

     ```javascript
     // bad